fumitoh/modelx/README.rst

 so it's useful for anyone in any field.
 Especially, modelx is suited for modeling in such fields such as:

+- Quantitative finance
+- Risk management
 - Actuarial science
-- Risk management
-- Quantitative finance

-The modelx was created by actuary, and its primary use is to develop actuarial projection models. **lifelib** (https://lifelib.io) is a library of actuarial models that are built on top of modelx.
+**lifelib** (https://lifelib.io) is a library of actuarial and financial models that are built on top of modelx.

-However, modelx is intentionally designed to eliminate domain specific features so that potential audience for modelx can be wider than actuaries, whoever needs to develop complex models of any sorts that are too much to deal with by spreadsheets.

 How modelx works
 ----------------